SoulaimanMeskini/Displini/replit.md

 This is a mobile-first habit tracking application built with React and Express.
 The app helps users track daily habits across five main areas: Health (menstrual cycle & medications), Food (nutrition & macros), Sport (fitness & workouts), Calendar (events), and To Do (task management).
 It features macro tracking, protein intake monitoring, weight goal tracking, menstrual cycle predictions, medication reminders, workout scheduling, and task organization with cross-functional integration between modules.

 The application uses a clean, distraction-free interface inspired by Apple Health, Linear, and Notion, with a focus on data clarity and quick task completion.
-An AI chat assistant powered by OpenAI enables natural language commands for rapid data entry across all tabs.
+An AI chat assistant powered by OpenAI enables natural language commands for rapid data entry across Food, Sport, and To Do tabs.

+**Latest Updates:**
+- Editable meal goals: Users can manually edit daily macro targets without using the calculator
+- Column management: Customizable Food page layout with reorderable sections and visibility toggles
+- Protected columns: Week View and Food Log are essential and cannot be hidden
+- Persistent preferences: Column order and visibility settings saved to localStorage

 ## User Preferences